rmandla/phast-examples/README.md

-# phast-examples
+# Phast Examples

-Example use cases of the phast package
+This repo contains tutorials and examples on how to use the PHAST package, looking at recreating findings from published papers.